ml-ensemble/ml-ensemble.github.io/info/source/start/ensembles.rst

 for instance by setting the first layer to a Subsemble and the second layer to a Super Learner.
 Here, we will briefly introduce ensemble specific parameters and usage.
 For full documentation, see the :ref:`API` section.
-However, by accessing the :ref:`low-level API <low-level-api>` it is possible to build virtually any type of ensemble.
+However, by accessing the low-level API it is possible to build virtually any type of ensemble.
 Further ready-made classes will be introduced on demand.
 Feel free to raise a feature issue at Github_.